 This means that because of automation, the bulk of the initial screening process is complete, and what’s left is the manual review of suggested job-matching candidates that are deemed a job fit by automation.
 Enabling the hiring decision to remain human and recruiters can call upon their experience and assessment skills to advance candidates and engage with job prospects.

 A surge in job applications does not necessarily mean that every application a recruiter receives will be qualified for the role.
 In fact, HR managers state that 42% of the resumes they receive do not meet the job requirements.
 Many candidates are either overqualified or underqualified for the role.
 Hiring teams face additional pressure when dealing with a high volume of applicants to source qualified talent.

 The sheer volume of applicant interest in a role often makes it difficult for recruiters to engage with every application.
 In today’s job market, candidates are lucky if they receive a ‘sorry your application was unsuccessful’ email.
 How can employers continue the candidate journey or create a positive hiring experience?

 Maximise the potential in every job application.
 Recruitment automation screens unmatched job applicants against all other open vacancies within the hiring organisation.
 Those who have been unsuccessful in their original intended role are instantly reconsidered for positions that better suit their skillset and experience.

 A job applicant who does not receive a job offer is 80% more likely to reapply again if they had a positive candidate experience.

-Automation helps hiring teams to drive candidate reengagement through new hiring opportunities that better align the candidate’s needs.
-Reaching out to past applicants to present new job opportunities helps gain significant value from those who have already brought into the brand in order to continue a positive candidate experience.
+Automation helps hiring teams to drive candidate re-engagement through new hiring opportunities that better align with the candidate’s needs.
+Reaching out to past applicants to present new job opportunities helps gain significant value from those who have already bought into the brand in order to continue a positive candidate experience.